 - Advancing weaponization of malware such as Industroyer/CrashOverride

-BRIDGE’s deep IT/OT expertise, coupled with state-of-the-art security and compliance practice knowledge enables our expert practitioners to provide a unique perspective from the inside-out (Operations to Enterprise) or outside-in (Enterprise to Operations), identifying and implementing effective solutions tailored to your utility organization’s specific needs.
+BRIDGE’s deep IT/OT expertise, coupled with state-of-the-art security and compliance practice knowledge enables our expert practitioners to provide a unique perspective from the inside-out (Operations to Enterprise) or outside-in (Enterprise to Operations), identifying and implementing effective solutions, including utility cybersecurity, tailored to your utility organization’s specific needs.

 DER initiatives with endpoint technologies and transmission-like functionality now extend through distribution to the grid edge, adding complexity and cost to today’s security challenges.
 Without substantial changes in approach, compliance costs will continue to grow.
 Read more.